Accelerating Polarization via Alphabet Extension: Polar Code

 \section{Polar Code}

-Readers who are familiar with polar code can safely skip this section.
-This section serves a simplified, high-level summary of classical polar code.
+Readers who are familiar with polar code may skip this section.
+This section serves a high-level summary of polar code.
 More details are found in \cite[Chapter~2]{Chilly}.
 We assume BEC throughout the section.

+Let $X \in \FF_2$ be a random variable following the uniform distribution.
+Let $Y \in \FF_2 \cup \{?\}$ be a random variable with transition probabilities